fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 STUN messages all have a magic cookie value of 0x2112A442 in the 4th to 8th byte.
-This can be used to quickly filter nearly all UDP packets that are not STUN packets and many firewalls are capable of doing this in hardware.
+This can be used to quickly filter nearly all UDP packets that are not STUN packets.
+Many firewalls are capable of doing this in hardware.
 STUN supports an optional FINGERPRINT attribute that provides a 32 bit CRC over the message.

-Firewalls SHOULD look at outbound UDP packets and if they have the correct magic cookie they may classify them as STUN packets.
+Firewalls SHOULD look at outbound UDP packets and if they have the correct magic cookie they can classify them as STUN packets.
 Firewalls that desire fewer false positives MAY also check that the FINGERPRINT attribute is correct.